Skip to main content

 Next, go to freedom.to/dashboard and log in.
 You should see your device listed under My Devices with a green circle next to it.
 Once you see that, you should be good to go.

-If you need help getting Freedom installed and logged in on your computer, we've got detailed instructions: How to install Freedom for Mac.
+If you need help getting Freedom installed and logged in on your computer, we've got detailed instructions here: How to install Freedom for Mac.

 If Freedom is still not working, you might want to try quitting and restarting the app, or even doing the old faithful computer restart to clear out any bad data.

-Freedom has to be running on your computer to work.
-To determine if it's running, look for the butterfly in your menu bar.
+The Freedom Mac app must be running on your computer in order to block apps and websites.
+Look for the butterfly icon in the Mac menu bar to access controls and check if it's running.
 It will look like this:

-If it's not there, try relaunching the Freedom app from your Applications folder.
-It should then appear and blocks should kick in!
+If it's not there, try relaunching the Freedom app by double-clicking the Freedom icon in your Applications folder.
+It should then appear.

 3. Make sure you are running the latest version of the app